 In January of 2012 Soul Stew moved to Envision Radio in Cambridge and in April of that year was also on The Beat Of MK - MKFM in Milton Keynes covering Beds, Bucks, Herts and Northants on their Digital DAB signal.

-Looking for world domination for Soul Stew, in 2014 Paul took the show to Cyprus and has a weekly Saturday afternoon show on Rock FM based in Paphos.
+Looking for world domination for Soul Stew, in 2014 Paul took the show to Cyprus and had a weekly Saturday afternoon show on Rock FM based in Paphos for 6 years.

 Soul Stew can now be heard on many stations across the UK including All Oldies Radio - Home of the legends and more.